Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Evaluation

-\textbf{Interference scenarios.} To clearly establish adaptivity and ease reproducability, we run all experiments on channel 26, with channel hopping deactivated.
-We evaluate the following scenarios: \begin{itemize} \itemsep{0em} \item No interference: experiments ran at night on channel 26, no injected interference. \item Controlled 802.15.4 interference: We use the CC2420 radio of two additional TelosB jammers (see Fig.~\ref{fig:testbed_map}) to jam communication at 0~dBm on channel 26.
+\textbf{Interference scenarios.} We run the following scenarios: \begin{itemize} \itemsep{0em} \item No interference: experiments run at night on channel 26, no injected interference. \item Controlled 802.15.4 interference: We use the CC2420 radio of two additional TelosB jammers (see Fig.~\ref{fig:testbed_map}) to jam communication at 0~dBm on channel 26.
 We jam communication with 13~ms TX bursts, which corresponds to a typical WiFi burst of packets \cite{Boano2011-Jamlab}.
-Bursts are periodically repeated; a 10\% interference corresponds to a 13~ms burst every 130~ms, a 35\% interference ratio represents a 13~ms burst every 37~ms. As comparison, a Glossy flood is given at most 20~ms to communicate. \item D-Cube~\cite{Schuss2017-DCube}: We use the public testbed D-Cube, featuring controlled WiFi interference.
-Experiments run at night. \end{itemize}
+Bursts are periodically repeated; a 10\% interference corresponds to a 13~ms burst every 130~ms, a 35\% interference ratio represents a 13~ms burst every 37~ms. In comparison, a Glossy flood is given at most 20~ms to communicate. \item D-Cube~\cite{Schuss2017-DCube}: We use the public testbed D-Cube, featuring controlled WiFi interference.
+Experiments run at night, using channel-hopping. \end{itemize}

-\textbf{Metrics.} We evaluate the following metrics: \begin{itemize} \item Radio-on time: the amount of time the radio has been active (i.e., listening and transmitting) for one slot, averaged over all slots.
+\textbf{Metrics.} We evaluate the following metrics: \begin{itemize} \item Radio-on time: the amount of time the radio has been active (i.e., listening or transmitting) for one slot, averaged over all slots.
 Slots in which no packet was received are accounted for. \item Reliability: the percentage of destinations that correctly receive a packet. \end{itemize}

-\textbf{Parameters.} We list the network parameters used throughout our evaluation: (a) Rounds have a period of 4~sec. (b) Slots have a maximum duration of 20~ms. (c) We use a periodic (4-sec) broadcast traffic from all devices in our testbed, and 15 in D-Cube, i.e., we require 18 slots per round (15 in D-Cube). (d) Packets are 30 bytes long, including a 3-byte LWB and 2-byte Dimmer headers. (e) Dimmer transmits at 0~dBm.
+\textbf{Parameters.} We list the network parameters used throughout our evaluation, respectively on our testbed and in D-Cube: (a) Rounds have a period of 4~sec, 1~sec in D-Cube. (b) Slots have a maximum duration of 20~ms. (c) We use periodic 4-sec broadcast traffic from all 18 devices in our testbed, i.e., we require 18 data-slots.
+We use 10 source-nodes with 1-sec traffic period in D-Cube. (d) Packets are 30~B long, including 3-byte LWB and 2-byte Dimmer headers. (e) Dimmer transmits at 0~dBm.